 British English specifies that dates should be written in order from most specific to most general, Day/Month/Year, format.
 American English most commonly requires dates in Month/Day/Year format.
-While the British style is more logical, I follow the American rule.
+While the British style is more logical, unless the audience is global, I follow the American rule.

 I never use British terminology like “half five”, “8th of March”, “fortnight”, instead preferring the more straightforward, “5:30”, “March 8th”, and, for Pete’s sake, “two weeks”.

 When counting up to nine things, I spell the words representing the numbers.
 For 10 things or more, I use the numbers.
 The Chicago Manual of Style prescribes spelling out numbers up to 100, as well as large round numbers, but I think that looks old-timey: for example, 52 versus fifty-two (hyphenated!).